 Long-term impact (open to reactive or proactive interventions).

 The long-term category is open to both mental health and wellbeing interventions that can evidence a positive impact over at least five years.

 The lifestyle award (evidence of lifestyle change in a population).

 This category is aimed at celebrating mental health and wellbeing interventions that have sought to embed behaviour change in a population over time.
 Entries are expected to evidence how they have changed lifestyle choices as a result of their work.

 The pandemic has had a massive impact on the mental health of the general public, in addition to how services continue to operate.
 This category will celebrate those who have continued to make a difference to their service services and found innovative ways of providing or growing services.

 Outstanding contribution to the mental health and wellbeing sector.

-The outstanding contribution category is designed to celebrate an individual or team who have contributed significantly to the mental health and well-being sector.
+The outstanding contribution category is designed to celebrate an individual who has contributed significantly to the mental health and wellbeing sector.
 This category is not designed to celebrate long service, but recognise those who had a positive impact in the field.